oyok2112/crossroads/readme.txt

 |_____|__|__|__|__|_____|_____|
 - for Showciety Gives Back 2025 -

+    "This world is of from impulse, not of carefully crafted plans"
+      - Chaos, Hades II

 Framework for randomizing a series of challenge runs (intuitive interfaces encouraged) Set it and forget it (nothing randomized that isn't set in stone at crossroads)